dsurian/rules_cochranereviews/README.md

 - Train classifiers using the 80% training set and test on the 20% test set.<br /><br />

 The code contains 3 classifiers: logistic regression, decision tree, and random forest.
 All classifiers were trained using GridSearch to find the best combination of paramaters.
-Specifically, the tested combinations of parameters for each classifiers were:<br />
+Specifically, the tested combinations of parameters for each trained classifiers were:<br />

 **Logistic regression**<br />
 ```